-This Is My Journey From Dead-Broke Contractor to Succesful Business Coach
+This Is My Journey From Dead-Broke Contractor to Successful Business Coach

 I Couldn't Afford Ice Cream For My Kids

 I’ll never forget the feeling as I handed the cashier my credit card.

 I was on vacation with my family — wife, daughter and two boys.
 The kids, who were pretty young at the time, spotted an ice cream shop and asked if we could go.
 They were so excited.

 But I had a secret.
 My painting business was failing, and I was dead broke.

 Too embarrassed to deny my kids’ excitement, we headed into the ice cream shop.
 My wife and I skipped the ice cream and instructed the kids to only get a single scoop each.

 As the cashier ran my card, I prayed it would go through.

 It’s one of the lowest points in my life.
 I had failed as a provider.